In-Context Learning Is Provably Bayesian Inference: A Generalization Theory for Meta-Learning: Problem Setup

 We begin by briefly reviewing the standard Transformer architecture.
 The standard Transformer \citep{vaswani2017attention} processes sequences through self-attention mechanisms: $\text{Attention}(Q,K,V) = \text{softmax}\big(\tfrac{QK^\top}{\sqrt{d_k}}\big)V$, where queries $Q$, keys $K$, and values $V$ are linear projections of the input embeddings.
 Each Transformer layer consists of self-attention and a position-wise feed-forward network.

 In this work, we adopt a specialized uniform-attention ($Q=K=0$) Transformer architecture.
-The components of our prompts are generated independently conditional on the task function (Definition~\ref{def:PGP}).
-Therefore, a permutation-invariant mechanism like uniform attention is sufficient, which motivates our choice of the following architecture.
+Conditional on the task function (Definition~\ref{def:PGP}), the examples in each prompt are i.i.d. and hence exchangeable.
+Thus, a permutation-invariant mechanism like uniform attention is sufficient, which motivates our choice of the following architecture.
 Further justification is provided in Appendix~\ref{sec:bayes-properties}. \begin{definition}[Uniform-attention Transformer Architecture] We study a uniform-attention (mean-pooling) Transformer of the form:

 Here, the feature encoder $\phi_\theta: \gU \to \Delta^{m-1}$ and the decoder $\rho_\theta: \Delta^{m-1} \times \gC \to \mathbb{R}$, where $\Delta^{m-1}$ denotes the $(m-1)$-dimensional probability simplex, $\gU$ denotes the example domain (the space of $(\bm{x}_i, y_i)\in \mathbb{R}^{d_{\mathrm{eff}}}$) and $\gC$ denotes the query domain (the space of $\bm{x}_{k+1}$), have the following structures: